-- Other element of the comparison : assessment of 'integration' as part of the genuine link? - General trend in the EU is towards introducing such assessments (which usually take the form of 'test' or 'exam') - but not yet everywhere - What is tested : language skills, knowing the local 'rules of the game' and economic participation
+- Other element of the comparison : assessment of 'integration' as part of the genuine link? - General trend in the EU is towards introducing such assessments (which usually take the form of 'test' or 'exam') - but not in the same format - What is tested: language skills, knowing the local 'rules of the game' and economic participation

 - Assessment of 'integration' as part of the genuine link?
-E.g. : - Belgium : - Before 2013 : integration was presumed to exist by mere fact of application - CNB 2013 : need to demonstrate language skills, economic participation (work) and 'integration' (e.g. through vocational training, etc.)
+E.g.: - Belgium: acquisition by declaration: - Before 2013 : integration was presumed to exist by mere fact of application - CNB 2013 : need to demonstrate language skills, economic participation (work) and 'integration' (e.g. through vocational training, etc.)

-- Assessment of 'integration' as part of the genuine link?
-E.g.: - Netherlands : - Acquisition by option: no test of integration - Acquisition by naturalization : requirement of positive integration (art.
-8-1(d) Rijkswet); integration must be demonstrated ('naturalisatietoets' / 'inburgeringstoets') objective test (knowledge of Dutch society and Dutch language costs between 200 and 450 EUR)
+- 3. Acquisition through long term residenceniversité - C. When is acquisition possible? - Assessment of 'integration' as part of the genuine link?
+E.g.: - Netherlands: - Acquisition by option: no test of integration - Acquisition by naturalization: requirement of positive integration (art.
+8-1(d) Rijkswet); integration must be demonstrated ('naturalisatietoets' / 'inburgeringstoets') - objective test (knowledge of Dutch society and Dutch language costs between 200 and 450 EUR)

-- Other element of the comparison : impact of acquisition on other/former nationality? - Belgium : no requirement at all that applicant waives his / her other nationality (hence tolerance of multiple nationalities) - Netherlands : requirement that applicant waives his /her other nationality for naturalization (art.
-9 (1)(b) Rijkswet) - but many exceptions to this requirement (e.g. if applicant is a refugee, is married with a Dutch citizen, was born in the Netherlands, etc.) - Denmark : renunciation requirement for naturalization (art.
+- 3. Acquisition through long term residenceniversité - C. When is acquisition possible? - Other element of the comparison: impact of acquisition on other/former nationality? - Belgium: no requirement that applicant waives his / her other nationality (→ tolerance of multiple nationalities) - Netherlands: requirement that applicant waives his /her other nationality for naturalization (art.
+9 (1)(b) Rijkswet) but many exceptions to this requirement (e.g. if applicant is a refugee, is married with a Dutch citizen, was born in the Netherlands, etc.) - Denmark: renunciation requirement for naturalization (art.
 4A Danish Act)

-II.
-Acquisition of nationality and migration

-3. Acquisition through long term residenceniversité de Liège
+- 3. Acquisition through long term residenceniversité - D. Appraisal

-D. Appraisal